 - Pelvic exam.
 During a pelvic exam, your doctor manually feels (palpates) areas in your pelvis for abnormalities, such as cysts on your reproductive organs or scars behind your uterus.
 Often it's not possible to feel small areas of endometriosis unless they've caused a cyst to form.

 - Ultrasound.
 This test uses high-frequency sound waves to create images of the inside of your body.
 To capture the images, a device called a transducer is either pressed against your abdomen or inserted into your vagina (transvaginal ultrasound).
-Both types of ultrasound may be done to get the best view of your reproductive organs.
-Ultrasound imaging won't definitively tell your doctor whether you have endometriosis, but it can identify cysts associated with endometriosis (endometriomas).
+Both types of ultrasound may be done to get the best view of the reproductive organs.
+A standard ultrasound imaging test won't definitively tell your doctor whether you have endometriosis, but it can identify cysts associated with endometriosis (endometriomas).

 Treatment for endometriosis usually involves medication or surgery.
 The approach you and your doctor choose will depend on how severe your signs and symptoms are and whether you hope to become pregnant.

 Doctors typically recommend trying conservative treatment approaches first, opting for surgery if initial treatment fails.

-Your doctor may recommend that you take an over-the-counter pain reliever, such as the nonsteroidal anti-inflammatory drugs (NSAIDs) ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), to help ease painful menstrual cramps.
+Your doctor may recommend that you take an over-the-counter pain reliever, such as the nonsteroidal anti-inflammatory drugs (NSAIDs) ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) to help ease painful menstrual cramps.

 Supplemental hormones are sometimes effective in reducing or eliminating the pain of endometriosis.
 The rise and fall of hormones during the menstrual cycle causes endometrial implants to thicken, break down and bleed.
 Hormone medication may slow endometrial tissue growth and prevent new implants of endometrial tissue.